woainvzu/Vim_marslo/README.md

 LastChange: 2013-01-30 14:22:41

 =============================================================
-How to use it:
+How to use it
     * Windows User:
         Copy all files(vimfiles and _vimrc) into C:\Program Files\Vim.
     * Linux User:
         - Copy all files(vimfiles + _vimrc) into /home/[USERNAME]/
         - Change the file name _vimrc to .vimrc
         - Change the folder name vimfiles to .vim

 =============================================================

 Open is Maximize